Dimtemp/SCOMTraining/20-NLB.md

 Install-WindowsFeature NLB -ComputerName LON-SV1 Install-WindowsFeature NLB -ComputerName LON-SV2
 ```
+2. Reboot any server if required.
+Log back on after the reboot.
 3. Still on LON-SV1, open the Network Load Balancing Manager from Administrative Tools.
 4. Select the **Cluster** Menu, and select New.
 5. Specify **LON-SV1** and click Connect and click Next.